aisingapore/PeekingDuck/docs/source/training_pipeline/02_configuring_training_parameters/data_module/tensorflow_config.rst

       +------------------------------------------------------+-----------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------+

       * Test
-      | Transformation to be applied to test and validation dataset.
+      | Transformation to be applied to the test and validation dataset.
       | Config File : ``peekingduck/training/configs/data_module/transform/test.yaml``

       +------------------------------------------------------+-----------------------------------------------------------------------+--------------------------+